 Usually, Google notices your heavy HTML codes and sends them directly to Promotions tab.
 Adapt yourself to something what the most people call “plain text” emails.
 Although, I wouldn’t call them a plain text as your text and links are still formatted through HTML and CSS elements.
 But it should be more like natural and only formatting should just be with the text links, so they sound more like everyday email.

-To get your emails into the Primary inbox, follow some of the advice that I have offered and experiment which one works for you.
+To get your emails into the Primary inbox, follow some of the advice that I have offered and experiment which one works for you and supports b2b marketing trends.
 Firstly, make your emails land into the Primary tab so that as many people as possible will see it initially and open it.
 Also, keep track of your open and engagement rates as Google keeps changing its algorithms.

 Secondly, the content that is included in your emails decides whether it goes to Promotions or Primary tab.
 So bring about the necessary changes and solve your deliverability issues.